cap-js-community/common/README.md

 - `keep: Boolean`: Keeps whitelist after update, otherwise whitelist is cleared.
 Default is `false`
 - `freeze: Boolean`: Freeze the persistence.
 Event compatible changes are not allowed, Default is `false`
 - `label: String`: Label to describe the updated hash files in addition to the timestamp.
 Default is `""`
 - `buildPath: String`: Path to the build CSN.
-If not specified it derived from CAP project type.
+If not specified it is derived from CAP project type.
 Default is `null`
 - `adminHash: String`: Specify admin hash to acknowledge incompatible changes.
 Default is `null`

 ### Usage

-#### Basic Flow
+#### Build Production CSN

+Production CSN is built for first time when not existing (otherwise it is updated):

 - Build CSN: `cds build --production`
-- Check migrations: `cdsmc`
 - Update Production CSN: `cdsmc -u`

+> Production CSN MUST be added to version control.

+#### Migration Check

+Migration check is used to check for incompatible changes in a repetitive way along development:

+- Build CSN: `cds build --production`
+- Check Changes: `cdsmc`

+Incompatible changes are detected and reported as error.
+Compatible changes need to be whitelisted (can be disabled via options).

+##### Checks

+**Incompatible Changes:**

+- A released entity cannot be removed (`ReleasedEntityCannotBeRemoved`)
+- The draft enablement state of a released entity cannot be changed (`ReleasedEntityDraftEnablementCannotBeChanged`)
+- A released element cannot be removed (`ReleasedElementCannotBeRemoved`)
+- The key of a released element cannot be changed (`ReleasedElementKeyCannotBeChanged`)
+- The managed/unmanaged state of a released element cannot be changed (`ReleasedElementManagedUnmanagedCannotBeChanged`)
+- The virtual state of a released element cannot be changed (`ReleasedElementVirtualCannotBeChanged`)
+- The localization state of a released element cannot be changed (`ReleasedElementLocalizationCannotBeChanged`)
+- A released element cannot be changed to not-nullable (`ReleasedElementNullableCannotBeChanged`)
+- The data type of a released element cannot be changed (`ReleasedElementTypeCannotBeChanged`)
+- The data type of a released element cannot be shortened (`ReleasedElementTypeCannotBeShortened`)
+- The scale or precision of a released element cannot be reduced (`ReleasedElementScalePrecisionCannotBeLower`)
+- The target of a released element cannot be changed (`ReleasedElementTargetCannotBeChanged`)
+- The cardinality of a released element cannot be changed (`ReleasedElementCardinalityCannotBeChanged`)
+- The ON condition of a released element cannot be changed (`ReleasedElementOnConditionCannotBeChanged`)
+- The keys condition of a released element cannot be changed (`ReleasedElementKeysConditionCannotBeChanged`)
+- Enabling journal mode and changing entity in same cycle is not allowed (`ReleasedEntityJournalModeAndEntityChangeIsNotAllowed`)
+- Changes to the index of a released entity are not allowed (`ReleasedEntityIndexChangeIsNotAllowed`)

+**Compatible Changes:**

+- Changes to the index of a released entity must be whitelisted (`ReleasedEntityIndexChangeIsNotWhitelisted`)
+- Extending the type of a released element requires whitelisting (`ReleasedElementTypeExtensionIsNotWhitelisted`)
+- Extending the scale or precision of a released element requires whitelisting (`ReleasedElementScalePrecisionExtensionIsNotWhitelisted`)
+- The new entity is not whitelisted (`NewEntityIsNotWhitelisted`)
+- The new entity element is not whitelisted (`NewEntityElementIsNotWhitelisted`)
+- A new entity element must have a default value if it is not nullable (`NewEntityElementNotNullableDefault`)
+- The new entity index is not whitelisted (`NewEntityIndexIsNotWhitelisted`)

+#### Update Production CSN

+The Production CSN can be updated when no migration check errors occur:

+- Build CSN: `cds build --production`
+- Update Production CSN: `cdsmc -u`

+> Production CSN MUST be added to version control.

 ### Whitelisting

-- Maintain the whitelist extension file `migration-extension-whitelist.json` for compatible changes:
+Maintain the whitelist extension file `migration-extension-whitelist.json` for compatible changes:

 - **Whitelist Entity**:

   ```json
   {